 What happens at weekends?

-Once school commitments are complete on a Saturday (including games and sports fixtures), pupils are able to return to the House to relax or go home if a weekly boarder.
-Houses often arrange cultural and social events on Saturday evenings, sometimes with local girls’ schools, or pupils may choose to go out for dinner with a family member.
+After Saturday games and sports fixtures, pupils are able to return to the House to relax or go home if a weekly boarder.

-On Sundays there is a programme of trips, designed to appeal to a wide variety of boarders.
+We have a dedicated Boarders' Activities Co-ordinator who oversees full boarders' weekends.
 Examples include visits to London attractions, trips to sporting events, cultural visits to historic buildings, ice skating, cinema trips, go-karting and bowling.

 Do many boarders stay in at the weekend?